ProgUn1corn/Qlourie_Astral_R/README.md

 # Qlourie Astral R
 My personal BeamNG mod project with some simple Lua codes.

+NOTE: THIS README IS OUTDATED AND NEEDS A REWORK.
+ITS OUTDATED BY AT LEAST 8 MONTH.

 It comes from Automation, I made the car in Automation and rewrote almost everything's Jbeam by myself so the physics are completely new.
 The project started at about 2022/7, and this Github repo is created at 2024/1/16.

 [2022/07/24](https://www.bilibili.com/video/BV17S4y1E7BH/)